-There is also the relationships between the refugees and the local tribe, the Turkana Tribe, to consider.
-Over the years that Kakuma has existed, the interactions between the refugees and the Turkana has sometimes been tense.
+There are also the relationships between the refugees and the local tribe, the Turkana tribe, to consider.
+Over the years that Kakuma has existed, the interactions between the refugees and the Turkana have sometimes been tense.
 At the beginning, the Turkana tribe was concerned about the number of people settling into their homeland, and was also opposed to marriage between their children and the refugees.
 However, as time has gone on, the suspicion has lessened.
-Now, a lot of business that goes on between them, which has helped build friendships and trust between the refugees and the locals.
+Now, a lot of business goes on between them, which has helped build friendships and trust between the refugees and the locals.
 Now, intermarriage is accepted, and happens regularly.
 There is still the occasional tension between the refugees and the locals, but overall their relationship has improved greatly.

-What is it like to be a Refugee?
+What is it Like to be a Refugee?

 Kakuma is a harsh landscape.
 And the refugees there live in houses built of tarps and dirt, ill-protected from the elements.
 There are few wells in the camp, which means that people are often forced to wait for hours at a time to obtain water.
 Sandstorms are also common in Kakuma, filling food and water containers with gritty earth, the plastic tarps unable to keep it all out.

 The people who find themselves at the entrance of Kakuma are people who have lost everything they had ever known.
 Many have lost families, and all of them have lost their homes.
-Most of the people in the Kakuma refugee camp have fled violence in their home countries.
+Most of the people in the Kakuma Refugee Camp have fled violence in their home countries.
 They arrive at the border of Kenya, not necessarily looking for Kakuma itself.
 When they arrive, they are sent to the UN, who then sends them to Kakuma.
-Some of the residents of the camp were born there, and have never known any home but the camp.
+Some of the residents of the camp were born there and have never known any home but the camp.

 Out of these bleak situations, they’ve created a place where they can at least live among each other in relative peace, and provide for each others’ very human needs within the camp.